VA3DSO/Saturn3/README.md

 ```
   cl65 -t vic20 --config s3.cfg -Cl -O -o s3.prg -DEXP8K s3.c
 ```
+- alternatively, download the supplied PRG or D64 files
 - transfer the PRG file onto a media your VIC-20 can read (you are on your own for this step!)
 - boot up your expanded VIC-20 (ie: using a VIC-2407 cartridge)
 - type: LOAD"S3",8